saecki/zig-grep/paper/paper.typ

 Instead of a general purpose allocator a fixed buffer allocator had to be used, but otherwise the code could be written without taking any precautions.

 == Compiler bug
-With zig `0.11.0` I encountered a bug in the compiler which would affect command line argument parsing.
+With Zig `0.11.0` I encountered a bug in the compiler which would affect command line argument parsing.
 In debug mode arguments were parsed fine, bug in release mode the `--ignore-case` flag would be parsed as the `--hidden` flag.
-All flags are defined as an enum:
+All flags are defined as an `enum`:
 #sourcecode[```zig
     const UserArgFlag = enum {
         Hidden,